kubewharf/godel-scheduler/docs/features/resource-reservation.md

 ```

 For example, if you configure the above annotation on a Pod or Deployment, the scheduler will automatically release the reserved resources after 24 hours if there is no consumer for the reserved resources.

+- TTL configuration on Pod/Deployment annotation can override the controller manager's global parameter.
+- TTL configuration on Pod annotation can override the configuration on Deployment annotation.

 ### scheduler